riccio85/fend-arcade-game/README.md

 ## How to play
 ### Player Change
-You can change the player by selecting one on the avatar images list at the begining of the game.
+You can change the player by selecting one of the avatar images listed at the beginning of the game.

 ### Start playing
 Click the start button to start the game.